 At the Laos Border

-Next we went to the the Visa on Arrival window and got the necessary paperwork to fill in.
-There’s a visa form and an arrival and departure card to fill out.
+Next, we went to the Visa on Arrival window and got the necessary paperwork to fill in.
+There is a visa form and an arrival and departure card to fill out.
 You need to give a passport photo with the form or pay a little extra.